antonio-rostaing-ntt/ShinyVM/readme.md

   vagrant box list
   ubuntu/trusty64 (virtualbox, 14.04)
   ```

 ##Virtual machine provisioning

 - *Provision.sh*: contains all commands in order to install R, Shiny Server, and R packages.
-- *InstallPackage.R*: If you add your packages here, they will be available for tour R apps after provision.
+- *InstallPackage.R*: If you add your packages here, they will be available for yours R apps after provision.

 ##Virtual machine management